martapunset/musicplayer-final-project/README.md

-# musicPlayer-final-project
-Music player with React
+Music player with React and Node.js
-# Harmony
+# Harmony 🎶

 Harmony is an open community of independent music lovers similar to Spotify, or Deezer.
 Harmony is a streaming music web application for personal use where users can listen their music and discover songs, playlists and artists.